dvollrath/StudyGuide/gdp/afford.md

 Calculating real GDP for the whole economy is going to work a lot like this, just for a range of products that we'll have to add up somehow.
 We can get a lot of intuition for growth from this example.

 The numerator in this calculation is $g_{PY} - g_P$, the growth rate of spending minus the growth rate of the price.
 We're going to call that *affordability growth*, as it tells us something about how many more Diet Cokes we could afford given the growth in our spending.

+{: .assumption }
+> *Affordability growth* is the growth in nominal spending minus the growth in price, $g_{PY} - g_P$

 If $g_{PY} > g_P$, then it must be the case that $g_Y>0$, meaning that if the price of something grows more slowly than spending, we must be getting more of that thing.
 You can see that if prices grow faster than spending, then $g_Y<0$ and real consumption falls.

 This is the essence of economic growth.
 It's things getting more affordable, and our nominal spending growing faster than the price of the things we want to buy.
 Note that all we need for real GDP growth is that $g_{PY} > g_P$.
 It doesn't matter how big in absolute terms those things are.
 We could have 50% growth in spending and 49% growth in prices (massive inflation), and that still leaves us with *positive* growth in real GDP.
 If spending *falls* but prices fall *faster*, so like $g_{PY} = -.1$ but $g_P = -.2$, then it is still the case that $g_{PY} - g_P = -.1 - (-.2) = .1$ is positive and there was real GDP growth.
 Real GDP growth is a race between spending and prices.

-A very common way to see growth is when $g_{PY} \approx 0$ but $g_P <0$.
-That is, your nominal income stays constant but the price of something gets cheaper.
+{: .core }
+> We can *infer* growth in real GDP from information on nominal spending (in dollars) and prices (in dollars).
+Real GDP growth is implied when affordability growth is positive, or nominal spending grows faster than the nominal price.

 ## The whole mathy thing
 How do we do this for lots and lots of products that make up the economy?
 The whole intuition is going to be similar, but we'll need to add up affordability growth across products in a specific way we will get to.
 The intuition is straightforward; there will be more weight on things that we *spend* more on.
 If something is a big part of your budget, then whether it gets more or less affordable will count for more in the calculation of real GDP growth.